Universal Pictures: Early years

-Universal Studios was founded by Carl Laemmle, Mark Dintenfass, Charles O. Baumann, Adam Kessel, Pat Powers, William Swanson, David Horsley, Robert H. Cochrane and Jules Brulatour.
+Universal was founded by Carl Laemmle, Mark Dintenfass, Charles O. Baumann, Adam Kessel, Pat Powers, William Swanson, David Horsley, Robert H. Cochrane and Jules Brulatour.
 One story has Laemmle watching a box office for hours, counting patrons, and calculating the day's takings.
 Within weeks of his Chicago trip, Laemmle gave up dry goods to buy the first several nickelodeons.
 For Laemmle and other such entrepreneurs, the creation in 1908 of the Edison-backed Motion Picture Patents Company (or the "Edison Trust") meant that exhibitors were expected to pay fees for Trust-produced films they showed.
 Based on the Latham Loop used in cameras and projectors, along with other patents, the Trust collected fees on all aspects of movie production and exhibition and attempted to enforce a monopoly on distribution.

 Soon, Laemmle and other disgruntled nickelodeon owners decided to avoid paying Edison by producing their own pictures.
 In June 1909, Laemmle started the Yankee Film Company with his brothers-in-law Abe Stern and Julius Stern.
 That company quickly evolved into the Independent Moving Pictures Company (IMP), with studios in Fort Lee, New Jersey, where many early films in America's first motion picture industry were produced in the early 20th century.
 Laemmle broke with Edison's custom of refusing to give billing and screen credits to performers.
 By naming the movie stars, he attracted many of the leading players of the time, contributing to the creation of the star system.
 In 1910, he promoted Florence Lawrence, formerly known as "The Biograph Girl", and actor King Baggot, in what may be the first instance of a studio using stars in its marketing.